jiegec/awesome-stars/README.md

 - [keepassx/keepassx](https://github.com/keepassx/keepassx) - KeePassX is a cross platform port of the windows application “Keepass Password Safe”.
 - [keithbennett/keepassx](https://github.com/keithbennett/keepassx) - KeePassX is a cross platform port of the windows application “Keepass Password Safe”.
 - [dwihn0r/keepassx](https://github.com/dwihn0r/keepassx) - KeePassX (old svn) fork with OS X retina fix - i.e. this is NOT a fork of the newer 2.0-alpha client
-- [cocos2d/cocos2d-x](https://github.com/cocos2d/cocos2d-x) - Cocos2d-x is a suite of open-source, cross-platform, game-development tools used by millions of developers all over the world.
+- [cocos2d/cocos2d-x](https://github.com/cocos2d/cocos2d-x) - Cocos2d-x is a suite of open-source, cross-platform, game-development tools utilized by millions of developers across the globe.
+Its core has evolved to serve as the foundation for Cocos Creator 1.x &
 - [eranif/codelite](https://github.com/eranif/codelite) - A multi purpose IDE specialized in C/C++/Rust/Python/PHP and Node.js.
 Written in C++
 - [electron/electron](https://github.com/electron/electron) - :electron: Build cross-platform desktop apps with JavaScript, HTML, and CSS
 - [wxHaskell/wxHaskell](https://github.com/wxHaskell/wxHaskell) - wxWidgets wrapper for Haskell